 Identification follows the clarity of the mark and the number of characteristics.
 Prior to 2001 in the UK we required 16 characteristics in agreement with none in disagreement.
 Or with two fingers, 10 in each.

 In 2001 or the late 1990s, they decided that the number of sixteen points was picked out of the air.
 There was no statistical basis for wanting or requiring that number of characteristics.
 In 2001, England and Wales developed a system referred to as the non-numeric standard.
 This means that when a practitioner is analysing and comparing two impressions, once they have found sufficient number (which is a personal requirement) then they will be satisfied.
 They do not need to state how many characteristics have been found.

 That’s the standard now.
 Let’s go back if we can, when was the value of this individual way of identifying people from their fingers first discovered?

 I’ve always reflected on fingerpints and the identification process starting in India.
 When two people, Sir William Herschel and Sir Edward Henry, worked in India as Civil Servants.
 Herschel used the standard for fingerprinting identification for administrative purposes.
 He used to make people sign their contracts, their pension contracts mainly, so that they couldn’t be maliciously taken later in life.
-So he, at that time, recognized the importance of fingerprints for identification but not in the sense for identifying criminals.
+So he, at that time, recognised the importance of fingerprints for identification but not in the sense for identifying criminals.

 So this time in India, what date are we speaking of?